CharlesWithC/GeckoBot/README.md

 Various **TruckersMP** functions are supported for VTCs!
 Including **traffic / player lookup**, **HR mode** and **VTC events**
-Check out more using `/help truckersmp`
+Find out more using `/help truckersmp`

 ## Gecko Ranking